Textile conservator: Tools

 Additionally, a large workspace with large surfaces for expansive tapestries and a well-ventilated space, perhaps with hood and extractor fan, is necessary.
 Some conservators and projects require a glass-topped table that can be lit from underneath.
-Use of computers and “Digital images enable conservators to illustrate the possible outcomes of treatment proposals and document the condition of an object with more clarity”.
+Use of computers and digital imaging "enable conservators to illustrate the possible outcomes of treatment proposals and document the condition of an object with more clarity".

 Ethics

 A textile conservator, and conservators in general, ought to adhere to the ethical code of conservation.
 This code, generally accepted by professional organizations, was established by the American Institute of Conservation (AIC) and addresses standards, methods and principles on the form of the Code of Ethics and Guidelines for Practice.
 The ethical code was approved by AIC Fellows and Professional Associates through a mail vote in 1994.
 It addresses conservators keeping current with standard techniques and practices, as well as, performing treatments that are reversible, necessary, and within the conservator's ability.
 The Institute of Conservation London, U.K. also has Professional Guidelines.